mrhdias/axum-plugins-router/README.md

 nano -w Plugins.toml
 cargo run --example app
 ```
 In the `examples` directory, there is a `templates` directory that demonstrates how plugin routes can be used with shortcodes to display content provided by plugins.
+The shortcodes are available through the Tera template engine.

 Usage Example:
 ```html